 Any absence shall be covered by leave duty authorized and granted.
 Leave may be with or without pay as provided by law and regulations of School Board Policy.
-Leave requests shall be in writing on the forms prescribed by the Board.
-The employee is responsible for completing the appropriate paperwork requesting leave.
+Leave requests shall be in the manner prescribed by the Board.
+The employee is responsible for completing the appropriate process to request leave.
 All requests for leave, except for sickness and emergencies, must be requested and approved by the Board or Superintendent in advance.